Year 1

 Spelling

-At the start of the term, children will be given a termly spelling grid in their homework books indicating which spellings to learn each week.
+At the start of the term, during parents evening you will be given a spellings grid.
 A reminder of each week's spellings will be posted on Dojo.
+It is important to practise regularly.
+On Friday, the children will have a spelling quiz for the spellings they have practised during the week.

 Topic Homework Menus